Consent Mode

 This section covers the availability layer of measurement architecture: how data remains usable under consent constraints.

-- What data can be collected without cookie consent
+• What data can be collected without cookie consent

-- What data is lost and what is modeled
+• What data is lost and what is modeled

 Why does Consent Mode affect measurement?

-- the availability of optimization signals
+• Usability of optimization signals

 What does Consent Mode do in practice?

-- If the user does not grant consent, identifiable data is blocked.
-A limited signal can still be sent to analytics, after which missing data is modeled.
+• If the user does not grant consent, identifiable data is blocked.

-As a result, reports contain a combination of observed and modeled data.
-Modeled data, however, is not user-level measurement, but a statistical estimate of missing data.
+However, a limited signal can still be sent to analytics, after which missing data is modeled.
+As a result, reports contain a combination of measured and modeled data.
+However, modeled data is not user-level measurement but a statistical estimate of missing data.

 Where should you start in a Consent Mode implementation?

-- Consent is passed correctly to analytics
+• Consent is transmitted correctly to analytics

-- Measurement responds technically correctly to the consent state
+• Measurement responds to the consent state technically correctly

 What does this mean for decision-making?